google/WebFundamentals/src/content/en/updates/posts/2016/02/chrome-49-deprecations.markdown

 It seems quite a handy API.
 So what are we changing?

-Before the rendering engine of Chrome changed from Blink it was powered by WebKit and that had let you prefix "css" to the start of a property.
+Before the rendering engine of Chrome changed to Blink, it was powered by WebKit and that had let you prefix "css" to the start of a property.
 For example `getComputedStyle(e).cssHeight` instead of `getComputedStyle(e).height`.
 Both would return the same data as they mapped to the same underlying values, but it is this usage of the "css" prefix that is non-standard and has been deprecated and removed.

+Note - `cssFloat` is a standard property and is not affected by this deprecation.

 If you access a property this way in Chrome 49 it will return `undefined` and you will have to fix your code.